Tommy Boyd: Radio

+1970s–1980s

 During the late 1970s, he hosted the Saturday morning radio show Jellybone, aimed at children, on LBC radio in London.
 The show featured items such as a phone-in news quiz, and a segment where group or club members – such as bus spotters – were invited into the studio to discuss their hobby, and to take part in the Jellybone Jury, reviewing and scoring the latest record releases.
 He later hosted the weekend Nightline phone-in programme, replacing Jeremy Beadle as host on Sunday nights in June 1980.
 The programme is remembered for its mystery guest segment, where a famous person would come in and put on a fake voice and listeners would call in and guess who it was – Roy Castle once featured and "talked" only by playing his trombone.
 For his Nightline show Boyd was awarded the Royal Variety Club Radio Personality of the Year.
 He returned to children's radio on LBC with a Sunday afternoon programme called Lazily Stacey, named after a fictional detective he had invented.
 He later co-presented the breakfast show with Anne Diamond, before finally leaving the station in 1999.

 During the late 1980s, Boyd was a radio presenter on the ILR station Southern Sound on the late Sunday evening show along with Nicky Keig-Shevlin and David Legg.
-The format of the show was phone-in/quiz style with the occasional record thrown in – "Two Little Boys" by Rolf Harris and "Narcissus" by Bonzo Dog Doo-Dah Band being two that featured regularly.
+The format of the show was phone-in/quiz style with occasional music.
 Boyd signed off each show by playing "What a Wonderful World" by Louis Armstrong.

 On BBC Radio 5 Live he presented the weekday afternoon show between 14:00 and 17:00, which consisted of sport and music.